Retirement village residents and their families will be better protected under new legislation that passed Parliament in November 2018.

-- estimate of what the resident would receive after leaving the village after they have paid all fees and charges.
+- estimate of the final monies a resident would receive upon leaving the village, after they have paid all fees and charges.

-Any estimates provided by the operator at the meeting must be reasonable and take into consideration factors that may influence the estimate, such as the features and characteristics of the resident’s unit.
-Fair Trading will have powers to require operators to prove any estimates they give are reasonable, with penalties of up to $22,000 applying for non-compliance.
+Any cost and other estimates provided by the operator at the meeting must be reasonable.
+They must take into consideration factors that may influence the estimate, such as the features and characteristics of the resident’s unit.
+A reasonable estimate will ultimately depend on the circumstances of each resident.

-Operators will be required to prepare and maintain an emergency plan for their village and make sure that residents and staff are familiar with the plan.
+Operators are required to prepare and maintain an emergency plan for their village and make sure that residents and staff are familiar with the plan.

-The emergency plan must be tailored to the village.
-It must take into account factors that may affect the response to an emergency in the village, including:
+The emergency plan should be easy to understand and tailored to the village.
+It must tailored to the factors that may affect the response to an emergency in the village, including:

 - the size, location and layout of the village

 - the number of residents in the village